nette/php-generator/readme.md

 echo $printer->printClass($class); // same as: echo $class
 ```

-It can generate code for all other elements, offering methods such as `printFunction()`, `printNamespace()`, etc.
+It can generate code for all other elements, offering methods like `printFunction()`, `printNamespace()`, etc.

-Additionally, the `PsrPrinter` class is available, whose output is in compliance with the PSR-2 / PSR-12 / PER coding style:
+There's also the `PsrPrinter` class, which outputs in accordance with PSR-2 / PSR-12 / PER coding style:

 ```php
 $printer = new Nette\PhpGenerator\PsrPrinter;
 echo $printer->printClass($class);
 ```

-Need to fine-tune behavior to your needs?
-Create your own printer by inheriting from the `Printer` class.
+Need custom behavior?
+Create your own version by inheriting the `Printer` class.
 You can reconfigure these variables:

 ```php
 class MyPrinter extends Nette\PhpGenerator\Printer